abhivetukuri/cppMLFramework/README.md

-# My Machine Learning Models Library
+# An Efficient C++ ML Library

 This repository contains a collection of machine learning models implemented in C++, including Perceptron, Linear Regression, Naive Bayes, K-Nearest Neighbors (KNN), and K-Means Clustering.
 These models can be used for a variety of basic machine learning tasks, this library offers fast and memory efficient implementations in cpp.
+I built this library to reinforce my machine learning foundation in the core algorithms while also learning to develop efficient code in c++.

 ## Features